 High Cliff State Park is a wonderful family day trip destination right here in Northeastern Wisconsin!
 The park offers a variety of outdoor activities from hiking to swimming to snowshoeing to breathtaking views of Lake Winnebago and the surrounding towns in this area.
 Gifted its name from the limestone cliff off of the Niagara Escarpment which runs parallel to the eastern shore of Lake Winnebago, this beauty of a park is a favorite for Wisconsinites and beyond every year.
+We’ve got all the details you need to plan your family’s next visit to High Cliff State Park.

-Not only is High Cliff State Park an excellent place to get your kids out into nature, but it offers a variety of historical artifacts to learn about and explore as well!
+- History: Not only is High Cliff State Park an excellent place to get your kids out into nature, but it offers a variety of historical artifacts to learn about and explore as well!
 This 1,187-acre park first opened in 1957, but the land it encompasses has a rich historical background that dates beyond its establishment as a state park.
 Some 1,000 to 1,500 years ago, Siouan Indians called this area home, and to this day a handful of effigy mounds remain intact.
 The land was also the home of a limestone quarry from 1895 to 1956.
 The quarry operation even spurred on the development of a small quarry ‘town’ here, and you can still see remnants of the kiln (used to extract the lime from the stone) and the town general store in the park today.

 Hiking and Biking